deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 suspected I could physically lift!---after me.
 Whatever this thing was, it was from a high-gravity planet.

-"I know the drill."
-He said.
+"I know the drill," He said.
 "Pretty sure I'll be leaving this station before long, too."

 "Why would that be?"
 I asked politely as I ushered him into the private